sequenceiq/blog-test/source/_posts/2014-10-03-cascading-topk-on-tex.markdown

 In one of our previous [posts](http://blog.sequenceiq.com/blog/2014/09/23/topn-on-apache-tez/) we show you how to do a TopK using the Apache Tez API.
 In this post we’d like to show how to do it using Cascading - running on Apache Tez.
 At [SequenceIQ](http://sequenceiq.com) we use Cascading and Scalding to write most of our jobs (mostly running on MR2).
-For a while our big data pipeline API called Banzai Pipeline[http://docs.banzai.apiary.io/] offers a unified view over different runtimes: MR2, Spark and Tez; recently Cascading has announced support for Apache Tez and we’d like to show you that.
+For a while our big data pipeline API called [Banzai Pipeline](http://docs.banzai.apiary.io/) offers a unified API over different runtimes: MR2, Spark and Tez; recently Cascading has announced support for Apache Tez and we’d like to show you that by rewriting the TopK example.

 ## TopK Cascading Application

-Cascading data flows can be constructed from Source taps (input), Sink taps(output) and Pipes.
+Cascading data flows are be constructed from Source taps (input), Sink taps(output) and Pipes.
 At first, we have to setup our properties for the Cascading flow.

 ``` java